 The Atoll is the least common form of a reef.
-According to Charles Darwin, the three forms of reefs are simply the different stage of development.
+According to Charles Darwin, the three forms of reefs are simply different stages of development.
 In an atoll, the reef has formed an oval or circular formation around an island.
-Changes in seawater depth has caused the island to sink, leaving a ring of coral that is still growing.
+Changes in seawater depth have caused the island to sink, leaving a ring of coral that is still growing.
 The inside of the ring is a shallow lagoon often with one opening to the open sea.

-“The Coral Triangle, the global centre of marine biodiversity, is a 6 million km2 area spanning Indonesia, Malaysia, the Philippines, Papua New Guinea, Timor Leste and the Solomon Islands.
+“The Coral Triangle, the global center of marine biodiversity, is a 6 million km2 area spanning Indonesia, Malaysia, the Philippines, Papua New Guinea, Timor Leste, and the Solomon Islands.
 Within this nursery of the seas live 76% of the world’s coral species, 6 of the world’s 7 marine turtle species, and at least 2,228 reef fish species.”

-These three area contain the majority of the world’s corals.
+These three areas contain the majority of the world’s corals.

 Many advocates of artificial reefs will point out there is nothing artificial about them.
 Man may have placed the substrate in the location, but it was nature that built the reef.